ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 ```
 kubectl delete pod hello-world
 ```
+This command can take some time to run.

 # Create a Pod with a declarative command
 The previous two ways to create a Pod were imperative -- we explicitly told `kubectl` what to do.
 While the imperative commands are easy to understand and run, they are not ideal for a production environment.
 Let's look at declarative commands.